jeffmcbride/smash-randomizer/README.md

 # smash-randomizer

-smash-randomizer will allow you to choose any characters from Smash Ultimate at random.
-Or even create a sub-set of characters from which you want to choose at random.
+Use this program to choose a random player from Smash Ultimate in Quickplay, or create a subset of players who you want to randomize.
+Click on a player to remove it from eligibility, and click on it again to make it eligible again.
+Press Randomize and Remove to remove the current player from eligibility.